holytie/Chatbox/README.md

 FULL CODE BELOW:
-This code cerates an account, logs in and out, creates a unique chat room, and checks incorrect and correct usernames/passwords.
+This code creates an account, logs in and out, creates a unique live chat room using SQL, and checks incorrect and correct usernames/passwords.